BennyBolton/puzzlecube/README.md

 right mouse button, or the left mouse button when clicking off of the cube, can be used to rotate the cube.

-Various settings, include the cube size, can be altered by opening the settings pane by clicking at the left side of the screen.
+Various settings, including the cube size, can be altered by opening the settings pane by clicking at the left side of the screen.
 These settings will take effect immediately, and are stored in LocalStorage so that they are retained after closing the page.

 `Reset`, `Undo` and `Redo` buttons are made available at the top of the screen.
 The `Shuffle` button can be used to continuously shuffle the cube until the